ananya-a6/FUTURE_CS_03/Evidence/findings.md

 ---

-## Endpoint 1
+## Tested Endpoints

-### GET /posts
+* GET /posts

-**Status:** 200 OK
+* GET /users
+* GET /todos
+* GET /comments

+---

+## Findings

+### API-01 – Public API Endpoints

 **Risk:** Low

-**Observation**

-The endpoint is publicly accessible without authentication.

-**Business Impact**

-Acceptable for a public demonstration API.
-Production APIs should restrict access to sensitive resources.

-**Recommendation**

-Require authentication for sensitive endpoints.
+Public endpoints were accessible without authentication.
+This behavior is expected for a demonstration API but should be restricted for production APIs containing sensitive information.

 ---

-## Endpoint 2

-### GET /users

-**Status:** 200 OK
+### API-02 – User Information Exposure

 **Risk:** Medium

-**Observation**

-The endpoint exposes user information including names, email addresses, phone numbers, addresses and company details.
+The `/users` endpoint returned user information such as names, email addresses, phone numbers, addresses, websites, and company details.
+In production environments, this level of exposure should be minimized.

-**Business Impact**

-Excessive data exposure in production environments may increase privacy risks and support social engineering attacks.

-**Recommendation**

-Return only the minimum data required and enforce authentication and authorization.

 ---

-## Endpoint 3

-### GET /todos

-**Status:** 200 OK
+### API-03 – Public Task Data

 **Risk:** Low

-**Observation**

-Public access to task information without authentication.

-**Business Impact**

-Acceptable for a demo API but production APIs should protect user-specific resources.

-**Recommendation**

-Use authentication and authorization mechanisms.
+The `/todos` endpoint returned task-related information without authentication.
+This is acceptable for a demonstration API but would require access controls in production.

 ---

-## Endpoint 4

-### GET /comments

-**Status:** 200 OK
+### API-04 – Public Comment Data

 **Risk:** Low

-**Observation**

-The endpoint returns public comment data without authentication.
+The `/comments` endpoint returned publicly accessible comment data.
+Production systems should evaluate whether such information should require authentication.

-**Business Impact**

-No immediate security concern for a demonstration API.
-Production systems should validate the sensitivity of exposed information.

-**Recommendation**

-Restrict access where comments contain user-generated or confidential data.

 ---

-## General Security Assessment

-### Authentication

-No authentication is required for the tested endpoints because JSONPlaceholder is a public demonstration API.

-### Authorization

-No authorization mechanisms were observed.
-This is acceptable for a demo environment but would require implementation in production.

-### Response Headers
+### API-05 – Response Header Review

+**Risk:** Informational

-Standard HTTP response headers were observed.
-Response inspection did not indicate sensitive server-side information leakage.
+HTTP request and response headers were inspected.
+No sensitive server-side information was identified during the assessment.

+---

-### Rate Limiting
+### API-06 – Rate Limiting

+**Risk:** Medium

-Rate limiting is not clearly documented.
-Production APIs should implement request throttling to reduce abuse.
+Rate limiting was not clearly documented.
+Production APIs should implement request throttling to reduce abuse and automated attacks.

-### Overall Risk Rating

-**Low to Medium**
+---

+## Overall Assessment

+**Overall Risk:** Low to Medium

-The tested API is intentionally public for development and educational purposes.
-No critical security vulnerabilities were identified during this read-only assessment.
+The assessment identified expected characteristics of a public demonstration API.
+No critical security vulnerabilities were observed during the read-only assessment.
+The recommendations provided should be considered when developing production APIs.